 Our Graduates

-Academic Year 2020-2021
+Academic Year 2024-2025

-- 529 bachelor degrees conferred
+- 1,153 bachelor’s degrees conferred

-- 115 received undergraduate or graduate certificates
+- 235undergraduate or graduate certificates conferred

-- 72% were female and 28% were male
+- 70% were female and 30% were male

-- Students from 35 states, 9 foreign countries, plus the District of Columbia received degrees and certificates.
+- Students from 35 states, 9 foreign countries, plus the District of Columbia received degrees and certificates

 Residential Campus

 - Shenandoah University’s campus is in historic Winchester, Virginia.
-It houses a majority of the university’s undergraduate programs, as well as administrative offices, performance venues (Ohrstrom-Bryant Theatre and Armstrong Concert Hall), athletic facilities (Sprint Field at Shentel Stadium, the James R. Wilkins, Jr. Athletics & Events Center), and student residence halls.
+It houses a majority of the university’s undergraduate programs, as well as administrative offices, performance venues (Ohrstrom-Bryant Theatre and Armstrong Concert Hall), athletic facilities (Glo Fiber Field at Shentel Stadium, the James R. Wilkins, Jr. Athletics & Events Center), and student residence halls.
 It features a vibrant, residential campus atmosphere.
 Student life, athletic, and performing arts events happen across campus daily.

 - The following schools are anchored at the university’s main campus: College of Arts & Sciences, School of Business, Shenandoah Conservatory, and Eleanor Wade Custer School of Nursing.